Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-BasicSetup.md

 Please refer to [Trey Research reference implementation](https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/treyresearch/README.md) for further details on the Azure foundation enabled in this tutorial.

+## Pre-requisites

-### Pre-requisites
+### Permissions required

-To provision your Enterprise-Scale Landing Zones environment, your user/service principal must have Owner permission at the Azure Active Directory Tenant root.
+To provision your Enterprise-Scale Landing Zones environment, **your user/service principal must have Owner permission at the Azure Active Directory Tenant root**.
 See the following [instructions](./Deploying-Enterprise-Scale-Pre-requisites) on how to grant access before you proceed.

-### Optional pre-requsites
+### Subscriptions

-The deployment experience in Azure portal allows you to bring in an existing (preferably empty) subscription dedicated to host your Platform (Management, Connectivity and Identity) resources.
-It also allows you to bring existing subscriptions that can be used as the initial landing zones for your applications.
+The deployment experience in Azure portal allows you to bring in an existing (preferably empty) subscriptions dedicated to host your Platform (Management, Connectivity and Identity) resources.
+It also allows you to bring existing subscriptions that can be used as the initial Landing Zones for your applications.

 To learn how to create new subscriptions using Azure portal, please visit this [link](https://azure.microsoft.com/en-us/blog/create-enterprise-subscription-experience-in-azure-portal-public-preview/).

 To learn how to create new subscriptions programmatically, please visit this [link](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/programmatically-create-subscription).

+**For this tutorial, three empty subscriptions are required: one subscription dedicated to host your Platform resources and two Landing Zone subscriptions (*Corp* and *Online* Landing Zones).**

-### Launch Enterprise-Scale Landing Zones deployment experience
+## Launch Enterprise-Scale Landing Zones deployment experience

 You can **initiate the deployment of Enterprise-Scale** by clicking in here: